paleo-data/paleo-data.github.io/collections/_how-to-guides/manage-data-about-specimens-using-symbiota.md

 **Examples:** 1) [USNMV4735](https://paleo.symbiota.org/portal/collections/individual/index.php?occid=763793) (holotype of _Ceratosaurus nasicornis_); 2) [USNM P34765](https://paleo.symbiota.org/portal/collections/individual/index.php?occid=763783) (specimen of _Carya libbeyii_ that has been referenced in several publications)
 - _Association Type_ = `Non-occurrence Resource`
 - _Relationship Type_ = `isReferencedBy`
+-
+### Option 1: How to make associations directly in your portal
+_Content forthcoming!_

+### Option 2: How to ready associations data in a CSV for bulk import
+Here is an example of what your spreadsheet (CSV) should look like:
 | subjectCatalogNumber | basisOfRecord | accordingTo | resourceURL |
 | - | - | - | - |
 | USNMP34765 | ReferenceCitation | Knowlton; 1916; Proceedings of the National Museum | [https://www.biodiversitylibrary.org/page/7764079](https://www.biodiversitylibrary.org/page/7764079) |